Sammons/programming-intro/docs/02_shell_scripting_intro.md

 `root` has complete control over your system, with all the risks and advantages that entails.
 Some gotchas and guidelines:
 * It is generally ok when running `sudo apt get install <program>`
-  * Generally this is when you are installing programs globally on a computer no one else uses.
+  * Generally this is when you are installing programs globally on a linux computer no one else uses.
 * It is usually ok when running `chmod` to grant yourself permissions.
 * `chown` is dangerous when running sudo.
 Usually you find yourself running `chown` to give yourself ownership of files, which in some cases blocks the system from accessing those files, and can cause problems.
 * If you run `sudo` to install something and you should not have used `sudo`, then you may have to `chown` or `sudo` liberally to remove that thing you installed.
   * This happens because `root` owns system folders, you used `sudo` to install something as `root` and now your personal account does not have permission to edit those system folders.
 This is for your protection.

 As a general rule, try to keep all installs and programs inside your home directory, where you own everything and will not need sudo.
+When you go professional you may not have sudo available to you on business machines, so get used to working without it.

 ## Final notes about shell scripting